Charity (no. 1076217)

 Autism Berkshire

-"Support for autistic children, young people and adults and their parents & carers"
+"Support for autistic children, young people & adults and their families in Berkshire"

-Our mission is to help and support anyone living with autism in Berkshire.
-We aim to enhance the current provision of services and support, with the purpose of improving the quality of life of people with autism and giving them maximum independence.
+Our mission is to help and support autistic people of all ages and their families in Berkshire.
+We aim to enhance the current provision of services and support, with the purpose of improving the quality of life of autistic people and giving them maximum independence.

 We: